 Bren Bataclan has been leaving paintings for people to take for free in public spaces (park benches, train stations, senior centers, hospitals, etc...) across the country and around the world since 2003.
-Bren has also been sharing his street art experiences with schools through his presentations and mural residencies.
+He has now given away over 3,000 paintings in over seventy countries and in all fifty states.
+Bren has also been sharing his kindness-related street art project with schools for over fifteen years.

 His hour-long program consists of media clips, a slide show, a drawing demo and Q&A. The presentation works for an all school assembly or for individual grades and is suitable for all ages.
 Through his whimsical and happy characters, Bren takes students on a journey around the globe, demonstrating how a smile is universally understood and appreciated.
 During the drawing demo, Bren explains how easy it is to draw his characters and that there is no right or wrong way to illustrate them.